heistp/antler/README.md

 The antler binary must be in your PATH, or the full path must be specified.
-Typically, you add ~/go/bin to your PATH so you can run binaries installed by Go.
-If using sudo and the `secure_path` option is set in /etc/sudoers, either this must be removed, or additional configuration is required.
+Typically, you add ~/go/bin to your PATH so you can run binaries installed by Go. *Note:* if using sudo and the `secure_path` option is set in /etc/sudoers, either this must be removed, or additional configuration is required.

 All configuration is in the .cue file.
 After running the examples, you'll typically have gob files, pcaps and an HTML plot.